davidmarkclements/v8-perf/readme.md

 applications.

-If we're writing code that needs to be optimal, that is a function that will be called many times over, then we should avoid using polymorphism.
-On the other hand, if it's only called once or twice, say an instantiating/setup function, then a polymorphic API is acceptable.
+If we're writing code that needs to be optimal, that is a function that will be called many times over, then we should commit to call functions with the parameters with the same "shape".
+On the other hand, if a function is only called once or twice, say an instantiating/setup function, then a polymorphic API is acceptable.

 _Edit:  Thanks [Jakob Kummerow](https://github.com/davidmarkclements/v8-perf/issues/9#issuecomment-318796286)